V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-Let's look at the `syncRouterState` method.
-This method works as a two-way connector between the router and a component.
+Let's take a look at the `syncRouterState` method.
+This method works like a two-way connector between the router and the component.
-When the component initializes, it asks the router for data.
-The router provides the data by using this method.
+When a component is initialized, it requests data from the router.
+The router provides data using this method.
-After this, the method returns a dictionary that will be mapped to the component as properties
-(you can specify a complex path with dots, like `'foo.bla.bar'` or `'mods.hidden'`).
-Also, the component will watch
+The method then returns a dictionary that will be mapped to the component (you can specify a complex path with dots,
-for changes of every property that was in that dictionary.
-When at least one of these properties is changed,
+like `'foo.bla.bar'` or `'mods.hidden'`).
+Also, the component will watch for changes to every property that was in that dictionary.
-the whole butch of data will be sent to the router using this method (the router will produce a new transition by using `push`).
+If at least one of these properties is changed the entire data packet will be sent to the router using this method (the router
-When the component provides router data, the second argument is equal to `remote`.
+will create a new transition using `push`).
+When the component provides router information, the second argument is `remote`.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';